firefrei/yrxv1500-mqtt/README.md

 ### Usage
 Easy:
-1. Download `controller.py` or clone this repository
+1. Clone this repository
-2. Edit/create the `config.yaml` file and place it in the same folder.
+2. Edit the `config.yaml` file
 3. Run `python3 controller.py`

 As service using systemd: